keygen-sh/keygen-api/SECURITY.md

 # Security

 We take the security of Keygen seriously.
+We perform annual penetration tests of Keygen's code base and infrastructure.
+In addition, we perform regular code audits.

-We will ensure that your finding gets passed along to the appropriate maintainers for remediation.
+Our most recent pen-test was performed by [Greg Molnar](https://greg.molnar.io/security-consultancy/), an OSCP-certified security researcher in the Ruby and Rails community.

 ## Reporting Security Issues